MattiooFR/mattioofr.github.io/posts/publish-a-package-on-pypi-using-poetry.md

 Poetry is the new standard for creating and managing virtual environment for your Python project.
 It is also a Python dependency management tool that is working differently as pip.
 It uses the new standard `pyproject.toml` decided by the Python Packaging Authority with PEP-518.
 This file merges all the previous config files that were necessary before, [`setup.py`](http://setup.py/), `requirements.txt`, `setup.cfg`, [`MANIFEST.in`](http://manifest.in/) et `Pipfile`, in one unique file to rule them all !
 Ok, enough of Lord of the Ring.

-I advice you to follow along with the [documentation](https://python-poetry.org/docs/cli/) of poetry open.
+I advise you to follow along with the [documentation](https://python-poetry.org/docs/cli/) of poetry open.
 <!-- TEASER_END -->

 ## Install Poetry